Asymmetric graphs with quantum symmetry: A sequence of perfect homogeneous solution groups

-) Note that endpoints of green edges have the same color and endpoints of red edges have different colors.
+Now, we make two useful observations. \begin{itemize} \item[(i)] In the vertex-and-edge-colored neighborhood of a vertex $v$, an edge and its endpoints together correspond to a triangle in $K(7,2)$.
+Therefore one of the following must be true: the edge and its endpoints are all green (~ ~), or the edge is green and its endpoints are red (~ ~), or the edge is red and the endpoints have opposite colors (~ ~).
+Note that endpoints of green edges have the same color and endpoints of red edges have different colors.
 It follows that the number of red edges along any walk must be even if the endpoints of the walk have the same color and odd if the endpoints of the walk have different colors.
 In particular, the number of red edges along any cycle must be even.

 \item[(ii)] The triples of edges corresponding to Equation \eqref{A7:rel2} partition the edge set of $K([7] \setminus v,2)$ as depicted in \autoref{figure3}.
 By Equation \eqref{A7:rel2}, in each of the classes of this partition, either $0$ or $2$ edges are colored red in the vertex-and-edge-coloring of $N(v)$.